The Best Pet GPS Trackers

 Decode waterproof ratings

 If your dog is a frequent swimmer, a waterproof rating can (literally) make or break a pet tracker.
-Trax Play’s rating is IP65 (protected from water shooting out of a “nozzle”); Whistle 3’s is IPX7 (protected from immersion in water up to three feet).
+Trax’s rating is IP68 (protected from immersion underwater 1 meter deep or more); Whistle 3’s is IPX7 (protected from immersion in water up to 1 meter deep).

 Set up your pet tracker